matthewmcvickar/taskpaper-tiles/README.md

 ### 2011-11-11

-- Added a download on GitHub for the whole folder.
 - Refined the syntax on the recurring item field of the month generator script to be two returns after a list of items under a day, no indentation for items under days.
 Like this:

 			1